Tap here to get 5 Secrets to Stress Free Dinners

 • Preheat your oven to 400 degrees Fahrenheit.
 Line a rimmed baking sheet with parchment paper.

 • Remove the salmon pieces from the marinade.
 Place on the prepared baking sheet.
 Bake for 12 to 15 minutes or until the salmon registers 145 degrees Fahrenheit.
 (The USDA recommends a minimum internal temperature of 145 degrees.
-For rare salmon cook to 110 degrees.
+For rare salmon, cook to 110 degrees.
 For medium cook to 120 degrees.)

 • While the salmon is cooking, combine the remaining sauce with the cornstarch in a small saucepan over medium heat.
-Bring to a boil and then reduce to a simmer for 5 minutes.
+Bring to a boil and then reduce to a simmer for five minutes.
 Serve with the cooked salmon and top the salmon with sesame seeds and sliced green onions.
 Enjoy!

 1 tablespoon corn starch